kingelvyn/cyberdeckv0.11/README.md

 The system should function as a practical mobile workstation for engineering and technical analysis, with emphasis on portability, reliability, usability, and safe operation.

-# Personal Requirements
+# Core Requirements
-1. Portable
+1. Portable form factor
 2. Support Linux-based OS for development, diagnostics, and technical tooling
 3. Integrated display
 4. Integrated keyboard
-5. Support portable power (battery powered)
+5. Portable battery-powered operation
 6. Support serial communication for device console access and debugging